adamsilver/adamsilver.io-jekyll/_drafts/2037-01-01-live-validation-bad.md

 categories: js
 ---

-Live validation (or feedback) enables users to know whether what they type into a text box is valid *as they type*.
+Live validation is also known as inline validation and live feedback.
+It enables users to know whether what they type into a text box is valid *as they type*.

 The theory is that it's better to know about errors as soon as they occur.
 The thing is, on balance, live validation produces more problems than it solves.

 ## 1. Interupting the user